wp-plugins/simple-intranet-directory/readme.txt

 2. You will then need to activate the Simple Intranet Directory plugin in the "Plugins" area of the Dashboard.

-3. Set up your employee directory by uploading employee photos via either the "Users/Employee Photos" or "Users/Your Employee Profile" menus.
+3. Set up your employee directory by uploading employee photos via the "Users/Your Profile" menus.

 4. Add a searchable employee directory listing by inserting the [employees] shortcode into a post or page.
+Optionally limit to 10 people per page (25 is default) using the limit parameter: [employees limit="10"].

 5. View these and more options at the "Simple Intranet" menu item in your Dashboard or visit http://www.simpleintranet.org.